abciobanu/rabin-karp-sm/README.md

 the indexes array.

 ### MPI
+* The programming model used for this implementation follows the same pattern used in [the APP project](https://gitlab.cs.pub.ro/app-2023/huffmanescu).
+For both that project and this one, the implementation with MPI was written entirely by me.
 * Slower than the other two implementations, but faster than the sequential one.
 * The algorithm has three kinds of processes:
     * MAPPER (MASTER) process